 - Spices - Ground thyme, Salt and Pepper

-- Worcestershire Sauce - Adds such a great flavor to the beef stew.
+- Worcestershire Sauce - Adds such a great umami flavor to the beef stew.
 It has been tested safe by Monash Food App at two tablespoons per meal.
 However, it is worth noting that onion and garlic are listed.
 Also, some brands may contain wheat.
 I love the Lea & Perrins brand, which is gluten free.

-- Garlic-Infused Oil - When mixed with the gluten free flour, it creates a slurry to thicken the stew.
+- Garlic Infused Oil - When mixed with the gluten free flour, it creates a slurry to thicken the stew.

-- Gluten-Free Flour - I love Bob’s Red Mill 1-to-1 in the blue bag, but any gluten-free flour blend will work.
+- Gluten Free Flour - I love Bob’s Red Mill 1-to-1 in the blue bag, but any gluten-free flour blend will work.
 If you can tolerate fructans, use all-purpose flour.

-See the recipe card for the exact measurements and complete instructions.
-Selected ingredients are based on current serving sizes measured by the Monash FODMAP App at the time of publishing.
+Selected ingredients are based on guidance on current serving sizes measured by the Monash University Food App and FODMAP Friendly App at the time of publishing.
 As always, follow your gut and modify as needed.

 Step-By-Step Instructions

-Wash and dice the stalks of celery.
+Step 6: Wash and dice the stalks of celery.
 Add it to the pot.

-Drain the canned mushrooms, rinse them, and add them to the slow cooker.
-Stir until everything is combined.
+Step 7: Drain the canned mushrooms, rinse them, and add them to the slow cooker.

-Add the cover and set the heat low for 8-10 hours.
-The beef stew is done when the vegetables are fork-tender.
+Step 8: Stir until everything is combined.
+Add the cover and set the heat to low for 8-10 hours.

-Shortcut Tip: Use baby carrots if you are short on time.
+Shortcut: Use baby carrots if you are short on time.

 Storing And Reheating